PeterKamphuis/pyHIARD/docs/source/configuration.rst

 This section controls how a set of real galaxies are corrupted and shifted.
 The advantage here is that the input galaxies are completely realistic.
 The possible base galaxies are  M 83, Circinus, NGC 5023, NGC 2903, NGC 3198, NGC 5204, UGC 1281, UGC 7774.
 Note that only the galaxies NGC_5204 and UGC_1281 come with the python distribution.
 Other options are downloaded from their respective survey websites and thus require an internet connection the first time they are used.
+If one wants to test how their own model fitting would degregrade under smoothing or increased noise one easily add their own model (FAT, Tirific, RotCur or Barolo) and fits file as an template through the add_template option.

 The General section
 ----